How is a drone survey captured?

 Drones can also be used for construction inspections acting as a quick and efficient solution for monitoring progress and providing as-built data on a construction project.

-Drone surveys can also be used to capture photogrammetry for environmental and property condition surveys resulting in high-resolution orthomosaics.
+Drone surveys can also be used to capture photogrammetry for property condition surveys resulting in high-resolution orthomosaics.
 The viewer can use these detailed images to visualise small previously unreachable areas.

 What are the benefits of an aerial drone survey?